rkillickdev/the-coffee-run/README.md

 **8.**  Order Summary Table Incorrect Column Order:

-When printing the order summary to the terminal using tabulate, when only 1 item is present in the order, the price colum displays before unit price even therefore not adhering to the order they appear in the item dictionary (in the screenshot below I have printed the dictionary to the terminal to demonstarte this):
+When printing the order summary to the terminal using tabulate, when only 1 item is present in the order, the price column displays before unit price even therefore not adhering to the order they appear in the item dictionary (in the screenshot below I have printed the dictionary to the terminal to demonstrate this):

 ![Tabulate Column Order Incorrect](docs/bugs/view-order-columns-incorrect.png)